 Inside the year-round market, locally produced products include milk, eggs, cheese, yogurt, juice, ice cream, pastries, granola, and apple cider.
 Pantry items include maple syrup, honey, jam, fruit sauces, pickles, salsa and tomato sauce.
 Frozen products include farm-raised beef, lamb, pork and poultry items.
 Artisanal inventory changes periodically.

-Outside, seasonally, a Farmers’ Market will open Friday and Sunday afternoons, June through October, to provide additional delicious fresh produce and a variety of other farm products.
+Outside, seasonally, a Farmers’ Market will open Friday afternoons, June through October, to provide additional delicious fresh produce and a variety of other farm products.

 The Market is operated by Cornell Cooperative Extension Dutchess County through a grant from the New York State Department of Agriculture and Markets.
 The state’s Taste NY program is opening up new markets for local farmers, beverage producers and other merchants.

 If you’re a New York State agricultural producer interested in selling your products at the Taste NY Market at Todd Hill, call Cornell Cooperative Extension Dutchess County at 845-677-8223 ext.
 115 or email: TasteNYToddHill@cornell.edu.